 Reapply the hotfix to this version of development.

 Create a new revision of the development model.

-Development is now back to where it was and has the hotfix applied.
+Development is now back to where it was, with the hotfix now applied.

 When your development work is complete, you can promote the new version to production using ALM best practice.